sukykaur/AzureBlueprintDW/overview.md

 **Network Security Groups**: [NSGs](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain Access Control Lists (ACLs) that allow or deny traffic within a VNet.
 NSGs can be used to secure traffic at a subnet or individual VM level.
 The following NSGs exist:
   -	An NSG for the Data Tier (SQL Server Clusters, SQL Server Witness, and SQL Load Balancer)
-  -	An NSG for the SQL Data Warehouse
   -	An NSG for the management jumpbox (bastion host)
   -	An NSG for Active Directory
   - An NSG for SQL Server Reporting Services